IBM’s Watson might soon be your new weatherman.

 IBM has actually been working on weather for years.
 Since the 1990s, IBM has collaborated with the US National Oceanic and Atmospheric Administration (NOAA) to help the government with short-term forecasting models.
 Meanwhile, in the Physical Analytics Lab at the company’s Yorktown Heights, NY, research facility, a team has been working with the Department of Energy on technology that could one day (fairly soon) accurately predict when clouds will form (and therefore, rain).
-IBM also already partnered with the Weather Company earlier this year to provide cities with a disaster management tool as the Atlantic hurricane season began.“We’ve known about clouds for a long time.”
+IBM also already partnered with the Weather Company earlier this year to provide cities with a disaster management tool as the Atlantic hurricane season began.

 Now with direct access to the Weather Company’s multitudinous sensors and digital channels, IBM could revolutionize how well we’re able to predict—and plan for—weather events using data already available today.